raquo/Laminar/README.md

 When you create an element, it is initially detached from the DOM.
 That is, it has no parent element, and does not appear in the document that the user sees.
 Such an element is _unmounted_.

-For the user to see this element we need to _mount_ it into the DOM by either adding it as a Modifier to another element that is (or at some point will become) _mounted_, or if we're dealing with the top element in our application's hierarchy, we ask _Laminar_ to _render_ it into some container `dom.Element` that already exists on the page.
-Said container must not be managed by _Laminar_.
+For the user to see this element we need to _mount_ it into the DOM by either adding it as a Modifier to another element that is (or at some point will become) _mounted_, or if we're dealing with the top element in our application's hierarchy, we ask Laminar to _render_ it into some container `dom.Element` that already exists on the page.
+Said container must not be managed by Laminar.

 ```scala
 val appContainer: dom.Element = dom.document.querySelector("#appContainer")